Nopus64/WindowsGSM/FACTORIO.cs/README.md

 Not all is handled by Windows GSM due to Factorio Limitations (blame the devs):

+**DO THIS STEP FIRST**.
+You will need to create your save file before you start the server, as the dedicated server REQUIRES a save file to be provided.
+This can easily be done using the --create command-line argument.
+For example:

+`./bin/x64/factorio --create ./saves/my-save.zip       # This creates a new save, as if by clicking the New Game button in the GUI`

 1. Find the example file named "server-settings.example.json" under the directory:
 `YOURDRIVELETTER\path\to\Steam\steamapps\common\Factorio\data\server-settings.example.json` (game installation directory)
 2. Copy the file and put it under file path: C:\Users\Public\server-settings.example.json (for example)